rodneyshupe/Cookbook/Recipes/Entrees/Beef/SirloinSteakWithBoursinMashedPotatoes.rst

 Directions
 ----------

-1. Place potatoes in large saucepan and add water to cover by 1 inch.
+1. Put potatoes in a large saucepan and cover with water by 1 inch.
+Add 1 teaspoon salt and bring to a boil.
+Drop to a gentle simmer and cook until tender, 15 to 20 minutes.
-   Add 1 teaspoon salt and bring to boil.
-Reduce to gentle simmer and cook until potatoes are tender, 15 to 20 minutes.
+2. Meanwhile, pat the steaks dry and season with salt and pepper.
+Heat the oil in a 12-inch skillet over medium-high until just smoking.
-2. Meanwhile, pat steaks dry with paper towels and season with salt and pepper.
-Heat oil in 12-inch skillet over medium-high heat until just smoking.
-Brown steaks well on first side, 3 to 5 minutes.
-Flip steaks, reduce heat to medium, and continue to cook until steaks register 120F to 125F (for medium-rare), 5 to 7 minutes.
-Transfer steaks to carving board, tent loosely with aluminum foil, and let rest for 5 to 10 minutes.
-Slice steaks thin against grain.
+   Brown the steaks well on the first side, 3 to 5 minutes.
+Flip them, reduce heat to medium, and cook until they register 120F to 125F for medium-rare, 5 to 7 minutes.
+Move the steaks to a carving board, tent loosely with foil, and rest 5 to 10 minutes.
+Slice thin against the grain.
-3. Drain potatoes and return to saucepan.
-Cook over low heat, stirring constantly, until potatoes are thoroughly dried, about 2 minutes.
-Off heat, mash potatoes with potato masher until smooth.
-Microwave cream and Boursin together in bowl until hot, about 1 minute, then gently fold into potatoes.
-Fold chives, 1/2 teaspoon salt, and 1/4 teaspoon pepper into potatoes.
-Serve with steak.
+3. Drain the potatoes and return them to the saucepan.
+Over low heat, stir constantly until thoroughly dried, about 2 minutes.
+Off heat, mash smooth with a potato masher.
+Microwave the cream and Boursin together in a bowl until hot, about 1 minute, then gently fold into the potatoes.
+Fold in the chives, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+Serve with the steak.